Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 grounds.
 Need to figure out their purpose.

 Does it make sense to wire the UARTs to the PC104?
 If so, do we need two of them on the PC104?
-Shouldn't one go to a plug somewhere?
+Shouldn't one go to a separate connector somewhere?
 If so, which one?

 Figure out what all the PC104 pins are supposed to do and document them.

 Replace the RTC with one that is temperature rated.
 Probably only the MCP7940NT-E/MS from Microchip is suitable.
-It does not have an interrupt output, though.

 Figure out where the external RF connections need to be so the layout can be simplified around that.